HomeArticlesBest Flooring Options For Your Kitchen

 Laminate

-Is a great choice for kitchens, and is more scratch resistant than some hardwoods.
-It also offers the benefit of being less expensive and perfect for the Do It Yourselfer.
-Laminates also now have many different looks and styles, anywhere from hand-scraped to exotic woods to faux-tile.
+It’s a great choice for kitchens, and is more scratch resistant than some hardwoods.
+It also offers the benefit of being less expensive and perfect for the do-it-yourselfer.
+Laminates also now have many different looks and styles, anywhere from hand-scraped to exotic woods to faux tile.
 Don't mistake the old Pergo flooring with what is available today.
 The cons: about the same as hardwood - don't leave a large amount of sanding water on the floor for days.

 Tile & Stone

-Virtually indestructible, tile and stone compliments many kitchen's decor very well.
+Virtually indestructible, tile and stone complements many kitchens’ décor very well.
 The pros: its durability and look.
-Most manufacturers have styles that have some really spectacular patterns using different size tile, combining accents and listellos to really make the kitchen stand out.
+Most manufacturers have styles that have some really spectacular patterns using differently sized tile, combining accents and listellos to really make the kitchen stand out.

 Vinyl Tile